facebook

 Ever get hung up in the lighting aisle silently debating warm vs. cool light bulbs?
 What does light bulb temperature even mean?
 Aren’t newer LED bulbs supposed to stay cooler than the old incandescents?
 And what about light bulb color?
 Does that only apply to novelty and holiday lights?

+If you’ve ever wondered about the best light color for home spaces, you’re not alone.
 The pros at TCP Lighting just happen to be obsessed with lighting color temperature, and we’re delighted to share what we know.

 What Is Light Color?